amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ## NULL
 ```

 Our data is starting to look good but we have to fix the factor variables as most models only accept **numeric** data. **gbm** can deal directly with factor variables as it will dummify them internally, **glmnet** won't.
-In a nutshell, dummifying factors breaks all the unique values into separate columns (see my video on Brief Walkthrough Of The dummyVars unction From {caret} http://amunategui.github.io/dummyVar-Walkthrough/).
+In a nutshell, dummifying factors breaks all the unique values into separate columns (<a href="http://amunategui.github.io/dummyVar-Walkthrough/" target="_blank">see my post on Brief Walkthrough Of The dummyVars function from {caret}</a>).
 This is a **caret** function:

 ```r